-Here are some ideas I am planning on: Classic Southern Recipes for our book party dinner (putting these links on the Evite.com) as well as yummy recipe examples straight from the book on Leafs and Leaves... virtual book club and tea party.
-Southern flower arrangements for the table and little touches of TKAM throughout my book club party
+Here are some bookish ideas I am planning on: Classic Southern Recipes for dinner (put these links on your Evite so your book friends can get ideas for dishes) as well as yummy recipe examples straight from the book on Leafs and Leaves... virtual book club and tea party.
+Southern flower arrangements for the table and little touches of TKAM throughout.

 To Kill a Mockingbird Book Covers

 I love the dust jacket of a book (I try not to judge a book by it's cover but I will admit I do).
-Book covers to me are a work of art.
-Here are some smart looking covers of TKAM on The Book Depository
+Book covers can be a work of art.
+Here are some sweet looking covers of TKAM on The Book Depository

 To Kill a Mockingbird Book Party